This blog post is recently updated on April-30 2019.

-- Degree of fragile as the fragile products need a little more protection during the product delivery process.
+- Degree of fragility: The fragile products need a little more protection during the product delivery process.

-- Isolating Liquids: If shipping liquids such as perfumes, aerosols, they must be separated using padded poly bags.
+- Isolating liquids: If shipping liquids such as perfumes, aerosols, etc., you need to separate them by using padded poly bags.
 When possible, ship these types of items separately.

 - Always have SKU numbers, barcodes and product specifications.
 This ensures no mistakes are made when delivering products as thousands of orders can be made for the same product.
 With different SKU numbers, it’s easier to deliver the right product to the right shopper.

 - Use multiple vendors as inventory management also means vendor management.
 Having highly-in-demand products can be difficult, especially if you don’t have enough storage for them.
 Hence, it often makes sense to commission a second vendor for the product as a back-up plan.